CAWaterBoardDataCenter/swrcb-openscapes/cohorts/SEFSC-sum2022.md

 4) developing open communities and coding strategies, and
 5) preparing a team pathway document to guide their open data science journey after the training.

-The teams focussed their energy on a range of important research issues supporting the SEFSC mission including...
-The teams consisted of XX SEFSC employees from XX SEFSC divisions, AOML, the Southeast Regional Office.
-All of the teams developed their skills for...
-All of this was achieved within the context of a growing expansion of open science within NOAA and the greater scientific community.
+The teams are focusing their energy on a range of important research issues supporting the SEFSC mission including...
+The teams consist of XX SEFSC employees from XX SEFSC divisions, AOML, the Southeast Regional Office.
+All of the teams are developing their skills for...
+All of this is achieved within the context of a growing expansion of open science within NOAA and the greater scientific community.

 # Teams and their achievements